CELTIC STUDIES: MYTH, TRADITION, SPIRITUALITY

 What you’ll receive

 This is a self-study course, taught through twelve written Modules.
 You’ll also be able to watch pre-recorded, hour-long webinars for each Module, which consist of a ‘lesson’ followed by a Q&A session.
-(These webinars were recorded in 2020, during the interactive yearlong version of this course, which is no longer available.)
+(These webinars were recorded in 2020 and 2021, during the interactive yearlong version of this course, which is no longer available.)

 Access to the materials